data-apis/dataframe-api/spec/02_use_cases.md

 API defined in this document:

 - Downstream library receiving a data frame as a parameter
-- Converting a data frame from one implementation to another
+- Converting a data frame from one implementation to another (try to clarify)

-- Other types of uses cases not related to data interchange will be added later
+Other types of uses cases not related to data interchange will be added later.

 ## Concrete use cases